samyipsh/tp/docs/UserGuide.md

 **Checked fields**: `Phone`, `Email`, `Github` and `Linkedin`

-A person is considered a duplicate in any of the below cases:
+A contact is considered a duplicate in any of the below cases:
-* All of that person's **Checked fields** are empty, and there is another contact with the same name and also having all their **Checked fields** empty.
+* All of that contact's **Checked fields** are empty, and there is another contact with the same name and also having all their **Checked fields** empty.
-* That person has the same name as another contact, and also at least one identical non-empty **Checked field**.
+* That contact has the same name as another contact, and also at least one identical non-empty **Checked field**.

 <div markdown="span" class="alert alert-primary">:exclamation: **Note:**